gemseo/gemseo/doc_src/source/disciplines/index.rst

 .. note::

    The :term:`grammar` is a very powerful and key concept.
-There are multiple ways of creating grammars in discipline.
+There are multiple ways of creating grammars in |g|.
    The preferred one for integrating simulation processes is the use of a :term:`JSON schema`, but is not detailed here for the sake of simplicity.
    For more explanations about grammars, see :ref:`software_connection`.